2023 - 2024 ENDORSEMENTS

 This legislation reforms what services require a Certificate of Need issued by the State, expanding healthcare access to Tennesseans.

-Specifies that a hospital licensed under title 68, chapter 11, or title 33, chapter 2, or an affiliate of a hospital, is not prohibited from employing licensed physicians, other than radiologists and anesthesiologists, to provide medical services subject to certain conditions.
+This legislation removes the prohibition on certain hospitals from employing licensed physicians, other than radiologists and anesthesiologists, to provide medical services subject to certain conditions.

 TAX AND ECONOMIC OPPORTUNITY